rocketfellows/soap-client-factory/README.md

 SOAP client factory - is a wrapper around PHP `SoapClient` initialization.
 Initialization of the client when the create function is called, and not at the time of instantiation of the dependency.

-More about SoapClient here: https://www.php.net/manual/en/class.soapclient.php.
+More about PHP SoapClient here: https://www.php.net/manual/en/class.soapclient.php.

 ## Installation.